Convert Singly Linked List To Xor Linked List In C++ - C++ Programming Tutorial

 • What are XOR Linked Lists?

-The memory-efficient variant of the doubly linked list is called an XOR linked list, where each node's nexcpp tutorialer holds the XOR of its address from the previous and next nodes.
-The addresses of the previous and next nodes in an XOR linked list are stored in just one address space per node, but a doubly linked list stores the addresses of the previous and next list nodes (prev, next) in two address spaces per node.
+The more memory-conscious version of the doubly linked list is referred to as an XOR linked list, where each node's pointer contains the XOR of its address from the preceding and succeeding nodes.
+In an XOR linked list, the addresses of the previous and next nodes are combined and stored in a single address space per node, unlike a doubly linked list that maintains separate address spaces for the previous and next list nodes (prev, next).

 Method for Creating an XOR linked list from a singly linked list: